ioskit/ioskit.github.io/_features/TypeMethodSwift.md

 ---
 layout: feature
-name: 'Type methods'
+name: 'Type Method'
-id: MethodsTypeSwift
+id: TypeMethodSwift
 status:
 language: swift
 abstract: "Instance methods are methods that are called on an instance of a particular type.
 You can also define methods that are called on the type itself.
 These kinds of methods are called Type methods."